antouhou/HexCore/Docs/README.md

 - [Coordinate systems](#coordinates)
 - Find the shortest path
 - Get the pawn's movement range
-- Other types of ranges
+- Changing state of the cells

 ## Core principles